agilescientific/transform-2020-tutorial/README.md

 **_Idea to MVP_ tutorial at TRANSFORM 2020**

 This repo contains everything you need to follow along with the tutorial.
+You can clone it with `git` or use the green button to download a ZIP file.
+Put it where you would normally keep your project files.

 I'll assume you have the `conda` package and environment manager.
 (If you don't have it, you can install it [from here](https://docs.conda.io/en/latest/miniconda.html).)